 Work culture in Finland

+Voted one of the best places to live for work-life balance, Finland's work culture emphasises employee wellness.
 The workweek in Finland is normally 40 hours, although many sectors allow their staff to work shorter hours.
-Time management is a strong point in Finnish culture and so employees do their best to produce and complete their tasks in the allocated work time.
+Most workplaces also offer around four weeks of paid holiday leave annually for their employees to enjoy summer.
+Time management is important in Finnish culture, and employees make sure to produce and complete their tasks in the allocated work time.

-Business communication is normally quite open and Finns are free to speak their mind.
+Finnish workers typically experience flat hierarchies, and it is quite normal for colleagues to refer to each other by name rather than by title.
+Business communication is normally quite open, and Finnish employees are generally free to speak their minds.
 That said, courtesy and politeness are still highly valued.
 Punctuality is also important both in work culture and in social settings.

-► Read more about the Lifestyle in Helsinki to understand culture and customs
+►Read more about the Lifestyle in Helsinki to understand the culture and customs

 Are you an expat living in Finland?